ESSENTIAL Sheet Worker RULE

 This is not a guideline.
 It is not a suggestion.
 It is a rule that you must ALWAYS carry out.

-This is one piece of advice I have given that a surprising number of people are ignorant about, and that I sometimes get pushback on because of that ignorance which is exarcerbates by the way roll20 works.
+This is one piece of advice I have given that a surprising number of people are ignorant about, and that I sometimes get pushback on because of the way roll20 works.
 But it’s not a frivolous suggestion, it’s a requirement.
 If you don’t do this, you will regret it.
-If not now, later.
+Maybe not immediately, and that’s the worst part.

 Attributes on the Event Line MUST be in Lower-case

-Let’s say create an attubute called StReNgTh.
+Let’s say you create an attribute called StReNgTh.
 In HTML that might look like:

 When you watch that attribute for changes, always, always start the sheet worker like this: